-2012 Vladivostok APECS' Reliable Supply Chain: Establishing Reliable Supply Chains: Adoption of a more systematic approach to address -Implementing supply chain connectivity: -943.504 Enhancement of capacity building in Supply Chain Connectivity implementation, capacity-building and concrete steps to advance this work including e-commerce and the logistical capacity of sub-providers. -Improving supply chains reliability: The activities of the APEC Transportation Working Group in 2012 represent an Continued discussion with the business community and important step towards the implementation of the instructions set forth in the 2010 other relevant stakeholders on the diversification of Leaders' Declaration. transportation routes in the region, on technological Continue exploring opportunities for diversifying and optimizing transportation and supply chain routes across all modes, improving supply chain connectivity, establishing a logistic information service network, equipping all elements of supply chains with smart technologies and expanding cooperation in the field of disaster Standards, to improve supply chain performance. prevention and management.
+2012 Vladivostok APECS' Reliable Supply Chain: Establishing Reliable Supply Chains: Adoption of a more systematic approach to address -Implementing supply chain connectivity: existing chokepoints in supply chains through targeted Enhancement of capacity building in Supply Chain Connectivity implementation, capacity-building and concrete steps to advance this work including e-commerce and the logistical capacity of sub-providers. in 2012 to be completed by 2014. -Improving supply chains reliability: The activities of the APEC Transportation Working Group in 2012 represent an Continued discussion with the business community and important step towards the implementation of the instructions set forth in the 2010 other relevant stakeholders on the diversification of Leaders' Declaration. transportation routes in the region, on technological Continue exploring opportunities for diversifying and optimizing transportation and enhancement of supply chains and on Authorized supply chain routes across all modes, improving supply chain connectivity, Economic Operators programs, in line with the World establishing a logistic information service network, equipping all elements of supply Customs Organization/APEC SAFE Framework of chains with smart technologies and expanding cooperation in the field of disaster Standards, to improve supply chain performance. prevention and management.
 Implementation of the APEC Consolidated Counter- -Securing cross-border trade and travel, strengthening disaster resilience: Terrorism and Secure Trade Strategy through deeper We welcome the first annual progress report of the APEC Consolidated Countercooperation and capacity building.
 Terrorism and Secure Trade Strategy.
 Recognize the important accomplishments Efforts by APEC Tourism and Transport Ministers are being made by APEC sub-fora to make regional commerce and travel more secure, welcomed to encourage facilitation of international travel, efficient, and resilient.
 The extension of the Counter-Terrorism Task Force's mandate to assess the liberalization of air transportation services and its contributions to enhance the coordination and cooperation within APEC, the and to improve safety and security of tourist products. private sector, and other organizations, across the strategy's priority cross-cutting areas of secure supply chains, travel, finance, and infrastructure is welcomed.
 Continue to strengthen CTTF's capacity building activities.
 Cross-fora collaboration to advance the APEC Travel Facilitation Initiative is commended, including efforts to enhance the APEC Business Travel Card scheme.
 Enhance emergency preparedness and disaster resiliency, including through cooperation aimed at easing search and rescue and the mobility of relief assistance in the aftermath of disaster which may minimize casualties such as the work on a comprehensive website for first responders in the event of a chemical emergency.
 Promotion of business continuity plans to enhance the reliability of supply chains.